System Requirements

 CPU and RAM

 We recommend at least 8 CPU cores and 16 GB of RAM.
-A minimum of 6GB of process space should be available to the IQ Server.
+A minimum of 6GB of process space should be available.
 Additional RAM will improve the performance due to decreased disk caching.
 Deployments with 100 applications or more should be prepared to increase OS resources to 16 CPU cores and 32 GB of RAM.

 Examples: Dual Intel Xeon E5620 with 2.4Ghz, 12M Cache, 5.86 GT/s QPI, Turbo, HT